drpatrik/combatris/README.md

 - [ ] Configure which joystick to use (if many available)
 - [ ] Move joystick mapping and other settings to a config-file
 - [ ] Auto discovery of broadcast address (e.g. 192.168.1.255)
-- [ ] Write a TCP/IP based gateway server for Internet based support
+- [ ] Write a TCP/IP gateway server for Internet based support
-- [ ] Do a prober implementation of the sliding window protocol
+- [ ] Do a proper implementation of the sliding window protocol

 **Keyboard Commands**